How to Optimize Joins in Teradata: A Case Study

 The query results in a high skew.

 Here is the execution plan.
-Table2 must be redistributed based on the hash code of our intricate join expression.
+Table2 must be redistributed based on the hash code of our complex join expression.

-Typically, most rows are relocated to a specific AMP (generally, the one with the greatest AMP stores the NULL values).
+Typically, most rows are relocated to a specific AMP (generally, the one with the most data stores the NULL values).

 The hash join that follows is skewed.